robeio/robe/docs/en/tutorial/BasicTutorial.md

 	}
 	```

-* Create a run configurarion which will target Application class and have program arguments  `server sample.yml`
+* Create a run configuration which will target Application class and have program arguments  `server sample.yml`

 **NOTE: This is for server command which starts server**
-* Create a run configurarion which will target Application class and have program arguments  `initialize sample.yml
+* Create a run configuration which will target Application class and have program arguments  `initialize sample.yml

 **NOTE: This is for initialize command which creates standard user,role,permission,menu.etc for the projects which are extended from robe-admin**